STAT545-UBC-hw-2019-20/stat545-hw-Deni678/README.md

 * BIOL509

 ## About the Repository
-This repository contains the homework assignments for the STAT545A course taught at UBC during the 2019 - 2020 academic year.
+This repository contains the homework assignments for  STAT545A - a Data Analysis course- taught at UBC during the 2019 - 2020 academic year.

 ## How to Use the repository

 The repository contains a separate folder for each homework assignment.
-In total, there will be seven assignemnts.
+In total, there will be seven assignments.